zanesterling/rts/LOG.md

 Did it!
 Boom!
 There's definitely some cleanup to be done though.
 The interface is a little grody.

+---

+What do I want to add now?
+I've got sprites that can move around...
+Maybe next I'll make it so you can pan around by holding middle-mouse.

+So let's think about the state machine here.
+If you hold middle-mouse, it should cancel any ongoing drag interaction.

 ## 2024-02-17
 Wrote the code to slice up a sprite sheet and blit just one sprite to the screen.
 Woo!